The essential packing list for a trip with the family

 Don’t assume you’ll be able to buy your preferred birth control at your destination.
 When traveling you can’t be sure of the availability and quality of contraception, so make sure to have your usual with you.
 Also, in case your preferred method is hormonal contraception, consider installing an app that will remind you to take the pill at the appropriate time.
 You might have your routine at home, but it’s easy for things to get hectic when traveling.

 If you’re on holiday with the family, chances are you’ll be outside a lot.
-While a day on the beach, hitting the slopes or hiking sounds like great fun in the moment, getting a sunburn is not.
+While a day on the beach, hitting the slopes, or hiking sounds like great fun at the moment, getting a sunburn is not.